-The following collections document the work and experiences of students who participated in the Paris Ateliers program during the late 1920s and early 1930s: Ina Dell Marvin student work (KA.0063), Marion Reed student work (KA.0069), and the Marriette Cassels student notebooks (KA.0076).
+The following collections document the work and experiences of students who participated in the Paris Ateliers program during the late 1920s and early 1930s: Ina Dell Marvin student work (KA.0063)

 A large of amount of Cipe Pineles' later work will be found in the Kellen Design Archives printed materials record group (PIC.05), including admissions catalogs and posters advertising Parsons School of Design.